Los Angeles Domestic Violence Attorney

 If you’ve recently been accused of domestic abuse or a related crime, it’s imperative to hire a criminal defense attorney with experience in cases involving the following domestic violence charges:

-A CA Penal Code 273.5 conviction will result in heavy fines and a mandatory county jail or state prison sentence.
+PC 273.5 convictions could result in heavy fines and mandatory county jail or even a state prison sentence.

 The earlier you call, the greater your chances are of winning the case.